 Income tax and deductions on salaries vary from one state to another.
-In fact, there are 9 states that don’t levy any income tax.
+In fact, there are 9 states that don’t levy any income tax (listed below).
 Notably, you will still need to pay federal taxes in these states.

 Further, some states have deductions that don’t apply to others.